College Park location

 Are international students

 able to work while pursuing the degree?
-International students on
+The terms of F-1 student

-program facilitate the scheduling of internships during the
+classes in our program facilitate the scheduling of

 Are international students